bevyengine/bevy-website/content/learn/book/handling-input/utilizing-input.md

 In order to start using input in your game, all you need to know is that Bevy takes the input data and converts it to a [`Message`] that can be [read like any other message you'd use normally].
 These messages are sent every frame, and are processed in the [`PreUpdate`] schedule.
-Each input device type will read from a unique message type: [`KeyboardInput`] for keyboards, [`MouseButtonInput`] for mouse button presses, and so on for each input device type.
+Each input device type will send a unique message type: [`KeyboardInput`] for keyboards, [`MouseButtonInput`] for mouse button presses, and so on for each input type.

 All input in Bevy is handled in a similar way, however each device type has their own unique circumstances to be aware of.
 To see how each input device type can be used in Bevy, see their respective pages: